passwordless-id/webauthn/docs/faq/passkeys-faq.md

 > Morevover, the reality of browsers and authenticators have their own quirks and deviate from the official RFC.
 So take all information on the web with a grain of salt.
 >
 > In particular, there is some confusion regarding where passkeys are stored because the protocol evolved quite a bit in the past few years.
 > In the beginning, "public key credentials" were hardware-bound.
-However, major vendors pushed their agenda and nowadays "passkeys" are frequently synced in the cloud.
+Then, major vendors pushed their agenda with "passkeys" synced with the user account in the cloud.
+Then, even password managers joined in with synced accounts shared with the whole family for example.
+>
+> How it works and the security implications became more fuzzy and delegated.

 ## What *is* a passkey?